');

 About Butler, WI

-Butler is a small community in Wisconsin with a population of 2,003 residents.
-The median household income is $55,577 per year, which is near the national average.
-The median age in Butler is 45 years.
+Butler is a small town located in Wisconsin with a population of 2,003 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $55,577 per year, which is 26% below the national median of $75,149.
+The median age of 45 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Butler, WI